-We first show the utility of this approach with a simple example that shows why the null result arises and why the null can stop being valid in models that consider population regulation (as opposed to unlimited exponential growth).
-This model is intentionally kept simple and analytically tractable, e.g., we assume no tradeoffs between reproduction and survival.
-We thereafter introduce such tradeoffs by linking the ideas of fast and slow life histories (Stearns 1989, Promislow and Harvey 1990) with Gompertz-Makeham survival curves (Gompertz 1825, Makeham 1860, Missov and Lenart 2013), together with a total of ten different styles of density regulation.
+Our work below has two parts.
+The first part aims to create the simplest possible setting where selection for senescence can be stronger or weaker.
+We strive for simplicity by ignoring many real-life complications, such as trade-offs between survival and reproduction, as this allows us to assume that the contrasted populations only differ in extrinsic mortalities, not e.g. in fecundities.
+Also, in the first part we keep the life cycles very simple: reproduction can happen either once or twice.
+This setting already contains sufficient ingredients where the null result can remain intact or be invalid, depending on what we assume about population regulation (which stops unlimited exponential growth).
+Next, we move to a second set of models, where we add realism by modelling senescence with Gompertz-Makeham survival curves (Gompertz 1825, Makeham 1860).
+Gompertz-Makeham survival curves are commonly used in the field of demography: these functions assume that mortality has an intrinsic component that increases exponentially with age (Missov and Lenart 2013).
+We introduce life-history trade-offs by assuming that an organism can avoid this increase if it accepts a lower rate of reproduction.
+We examine the outcomes of this trade-off under a range of different types of population regulation.
+This exercise shows the choice of regulation can flip systems from the ‘null’ pattern to either ‘Williams’ or ‘anti-Williams’.
+In other words, ‘fast’ lives (in the sense of fast and slow life histories, Stearns 1989, Promislow and Harvey 1990), may evolve as a response to high extrinsic mortality, but this outcome does not happen under every form of population regulation.

-The advantage of a simulation approach is that it allows linking senescence to the ‘understudied territory’ identified by Moorad et al. (2019): what happens when a population does not stabilize to zero growth but fluctuates, so that there are years (or, more generally, time steps) with increasing and others with decreasing population sizes (see also Caswell & Shyu 2017)?
+Our second approach also allows linking senescence to the ‘understudied territory’ identified by Moorad et al. (2019): what happens when a population does not stabilize to zero growth but fluctuates, so that there are years (or, more generally, time steps) with increasing and others with decreasing population sizes (see also Caswell & Shyu 2017)?
 Fluctuations in population abundance due to continually occurring stochastic fluctuations in the vital rates are a common way to model such situations (Tuljapurkar 2013, Caswell & Shyu 2017), but populations might also fluctuate due to events that occur less often and cause large mortality in a pulsed manner, a scenario that we include.
 These events may impose age-dependent or stage-dependent mortality.
 A population may be regulated via these events if they happen more often at high density (e.g. a disease spreads), and the population may then spend much of its time growing towards high density rather than remaining near an equilibrium (in other words, transient dynamics become important).
 In this case predictions based on selection gradients might not apply (Capdevila et al. 2020), since their calculation requires demographic stability or small stochastic and age-independent fluctuations around a demographic equilibrium (Caswell and Shyu 2017).

-Our results provide several examples yielding intuition as to why regulation that operates via fecundity or recruitment can be expected to have a different impact on senescence than regulation that operates via declining survival (across all ages) with increasing population densities.
-While such results do not overturn previous insights already gained (Abrams 1993, Caswell and Shyu 2017, Wensink et al. 2017, Dańko et al. 2017,2018, and other papers cited above), we hope that our presentation will make the issues more heuristically transparent.
+In our examples below, density dependence that acts on fecundity has a different impact on senescence than density dependence that acts on survival (across all ages).
+While these results are fully in line with previous insights (Abrams 1993, Caswell and Shyu 2017, Wensink et al. 2017, Dańko et al. 2017,2018, and other papers cited above), we hope that our presentation will make the issues more heuristically transparent.

 An example free of tradeoffs: why does the null result arise?